 Note: 1 rep max is the maximum amount of weight you can lift for an exercise for 1 repetition.

-4 Sets Are Also Ideal For Hypertrophy.
+How 4 Sets Can Also Be Ideal For Hypertrophy.

 Beginners also often question if 4 sets are too much for optimal muscle building.
 And here’s the answer:

 In general, 4 sets per muscle group per workout is not too much for optimal muscle-building.
 4 sets are considered to be in the upper range for the ideal number of sets to build muscle.
 It is not recommended to exceed more than 5 sets.

 This has been shown in a 2015 study.

 Here, the dose-response relationship was again shown, where more sets = more growth.

 Additionally, 4 sets also lie in the interquartile range for the ideal number of sets for hypertrophy (just like with 3 sets)

 Furthermore, 4 sets are also below the threshold for wasted sets (explained previously)

 Take home message?
 4 sets are not too much!